Claim: Criminals in the U.S. are using burundanga-soaked business cards to incapacitate their victims.

 So take heed and make sure you don't accept cards at any given time alone or from someone on the street.
 This applies to those making house calls and slipping you a card when they offer their services.

-Origins: Our first sighting of the "burundanga" warning was an early May 2008 e-mailed alert which included precious little detail on which to base any sort of search and thus begin the process of vetting or disproving its claims: the woman reported to have been drugged was identified only as "Jaime Rodriguez's neighbor" rather than by her own name, thereby making the task of finding that person next to impossible, and the attack supposedly happened "at a gas station in Katy," with no further indication of location or even the type of station (Shell, Chevron, etc.).
+Origins: Our first sighting of the "burundanga" warning was an early May 2008 e-mailed alert that included precious little detail : the woman reported to have been drugged was identified only as "Jaime Rodriguez's neighbor" rather than by her own name, and the attack supposedly happened "at a gas station in Katy," with no further indication of location or even the type of station (Shell, Chevron, etc.).
 Indeed, even the question of which Katy was left open (we know of one in Texas and one in Missouri, and there may well be others).
-What can be said with certainty, however, is that prior to the dissemination of this warning, no reports were showing up in the news of the day of people experiencing dizziness after being handed odd-smelling business cards by strangers, at gas stations or elsewhere.
+What can be said with certainty, however, is that prior to the dissemination of this warning, no reports were showing up in the U.S. news of the day of people experiencing dizziness after being handed odd-smelling business cards by strangers, at gas stations or elsewhere.

-The account speculates the business card passed to the woman at the gas station had been imbued with burundanga, an extract of the datura plant which contains alkaloids such as scopolamine (the "Devil's Breath" of the May 2012 e-mailed alert) and atropine and which hails from Colombia.
+The account speculates the business card passed to the woman at the gas station had been imbued with burundanga, an extract of the datura plant (typically found in Columbia) which contains alkaloids such as scopolamine (the "Devil's Breath" of the May 2012 e-mailed alert) and atropine.
 However, burundanga has no scent (or flavor), so even a card saturated with it wouldn't be described as producing a "strong odor."
 As well, this drug needs to be swallowed or inhaled if it is to have the effect described here; mere incidental tactile contact with an item permeated by it wouldn't deliver a sufficient quantity to the intended

 The alkaloids contained in burundanga (scopolamine and atropine) are powerful toxins that at lower doses produce dry mouth, dizziness, sweating, and blurred vision, but at high doses can cause delirium and unconsciousness.
 Scopolamine has some legal medical applications, including its use as a treatment for Parkinson's disease, as a sedative, and as a motion sickness preventive.